 I can’t tell you whether she succeeded in her quest—I haven’t seen the movie yet.
 But I can tell you that the stories she told revealed that making unexpected choices can yield gold.
 Like the first person she met in Italy—a homeless man feeding pigeons in a park.
 Cartwright chose to engage him in conversation (fortunately he spoke five languages, since she knew no Italian).
 And he turned out to have acted in one of Fellini’s films.

 I think Cartwright’s stories struck a nerve for me today because I’ve been thinking about creativity and the courage it takes to follow through on it.
-I’ll be leading a free seminar on the subject at noon Eastern time today.
+I’ll be leading a free seminar on the subject at 6 pm on July 18th.
 Nancy Cartwright is a great example of someone who seems to embrace creativity at every turn.
 Even when she’s scared.
 Even when she’s doing something she’s never done before.

 Today may look like just another Thursday to you, but to a handful of writers it’s a big freaking deal.
 They’ve been writing 90 days in a row (why not “writing for 90 days”?
 You know the answer: SEO).
 Yes, they have completed my second 90-Day Writing Challenge.

 Ninety days in a row can be a pretty daunting commitment.
 I started my streak accidentally, but I still remember where I was when I hit 90 days, and how proudly I proclaimed it to the people I was with.

 A dozen writers plunked down their money to join the challenge.
 As I write this on Wednesday night, it looks like only three will complete the full 90 days, with another two fulfilling their commitment of writing Monday through Friday for the 13 weeks.